 The photographer met us in the bungalow once Kezia’s hair & make-up were done to capture some of the details while Kezia was getting dressed, and she then photographed a first look on the dock over the water, right outside of Kezia & Collin’s overwater bungalow.

-We then headed to the City Hall, where Kezia and Collin had a Tahitian legal wedding before the mayor.
+We then headed to the City Hall, where Kezia and Collin had a Tahitian legal wedding before the mayor (head to this post if you want to know more about getting legally married in Tahiti).
 I can’t remember why they burst into laughter, but it sure was a moment full of joy and happiness.
 We next set off for a private islet beach to hold their personalized, Tahitian celebratory ceremony.

 We were welcomed to the beach to the sound of a ukulele and some traditional Tahitian singing.
 Their Tahitian wedding ceremony was held privately, and they then did some beach photos and video before returning to the main island to continue shooting photos up the Belvedere, and back to their resort for sunset.

 Later that day, Kezia & Collin got picked up at their resort for a private drive to enjoy a fine-dining wedding dinner out.